Southampton-Digital-Humanities/micro-rti-build/README.md

   8. Guide each peg into the holes drilled into plywood board and press firmly to engage Velcro adhesive.

-Assemble light source and tripod arrangement.
+Assemble light source and tripod arrangement (FIGURE 7).

   1. Press fit the ball head of the tripod base into the cup of the tripod cradle.